 Luckily, there are plenty of travel influencers to choose from, and many of them have a strong presence on multiple platforms.
 All you have to do is find one that fits within your niche and looks like your target audience, come up with a campaign, and then reach out to them over email.

 If you want to learn more about influencer marketing, we talked with travel influencer, Vanessa of Wander Onwards.
 She explains everything you need to know about travel influencer campaigns — like what to expect regarding cost, logistics, and results.

 With everything else you’ve got going on, posting on social media might be the last thing you want to do.
 If that’s the case, it’s better to pass this responsibility onto someone else rather than forget about it altogether.
 After all, social media can help to keep you top of mind, but that won’t happen if your profile remains inactive.

 If you have tour guides in the Millennial age group, they are the best contenders for managing your social media profiles.
 That’s because many of them have been using social media since MySpace.
 They’re familiar with hashtags, emojis, memes, gifs, and trendy internet slang.
 They might even know about the above social media marketing strategies — which means they’ll require little training.

-Beyond that, when your tour guides take over social media, guests have a chance to get to know them beforehand.
+Beyond that, by featuring employees on social media, guests have a chance to get to know them beforehand.
 As such, they’ll be more comfortable during the tour — which can enhance the overall experience and lead to more positive reviews.

-Ultimately, social media is a big jungle gym — you have to play around on each platform to find out what you like best.
+Ultimately, the social media impact on tourism is something you shouldn’t ignore.
+But you have to play around on each platform to find what works best for you.
 Although some channels work for your competitors, you may find success with others.
 That’s for you to figure out.
-And you can do that by applying the above social media marketing strategies and tracking and analyzing the results.
+You can do that by applying the above social media marketing strategies and tracking and analyzing the results.